 What muscles do negative chin ups work?

 Negative chin ups work the same muscles as full chin ups: primarily the latissimus dorsi and biceps brachii, with secondary activation of the brachialis, brachioradialis, posterior deltoid, rhomboids, lower trapezius, and core stabilizers.
-The eccentric phase actually recruits more muscle fibers than the concentric phase, which is why negatives are so effective for building the strength needed for full chin ups.
+The eccentric phase recruits more muscle fibers than the concentric phase, which is why negatives are so effective for building the strength needed for full chin ups.

 Can negative chin ups build muscle?